-REQUIRED FIELDS DESCRIPTION FORMAT
+DESCRIPTION FORMAT

-OCA Case Number 23-00001
+Case Number 23-00001

-TYP Report Type for MP Select from dropdown
+Report Type for MP Select from dropdown

-NAME Name of MP LAST, FIRST MIDDLE
+Name of MP LAST, FIRST MIDDLE

-SEX Sex of MP Select from dropdown
+Sex of MP Select from dropdown

-RAC Race of MP Select from dropdown
+Race of MP Select from dropdown

-HGT Height of MP 501 (5 feet 1 inch)
+Height of MP 501 (5 feet 1 inch)

-WGT Weight of MP 100 (pounds)
+Weight of MP 100 (pounds)

-HAI Hair color of MP Blk
+Hair color of MP Blk

-EYE Eye color of MP Bro
+Eye color of MP Bro

-DOB Date of Birth of MP MMDDYYYY
+Date of Birth of MP MMDDYYYY

-Dental Chart Yes or No Select from dropdown
+Yes or No Select from dropdown

-DLC Date of Last Contact MMDDYYYY
+Date of Last Contact MMDDYYYY

-MIS Any additional vital information Free form, no punctuation
+Any additional vital information Free form, no punctuation

-Additional Entry Fields Complete known fields
+Complete known fields

-NOTE, DOJ requires we "pack the record" which means include ALL identifying information from the report in the entry.
+Case NumberReport Type for MPName of MPSex of MPRace of MPHeight of MPWeight of MPHair color of MPEye color of MPDate of Birth of MPYes or NoDate of Last ContactAny additional vital information

+entry.
 Additional updates to the record may be required using the forms on the page below.

-- 1. Mark MPS Entry as Requires Review - 2.
-Attach approved transaction to Case
+1. Mark MPS Entry as Requires Review